For guidance on who can get a blue badge:

 - Receive the War Pensioner’s Mobility Supplement.

-- Have been diagnosed with a terminal illness and may be receiving end of life care.
-Ask your doctor, specialist, or consultant for a DS1500 Medical Condition Report.
+- Have been diagnosed with a life-limiting Illness and may be receiving end of life care.
+Ask your doctor, specialist, or consultant for a SR1 form.

 - Are unable to walk, or have very considerable difficulty walking 80 metres.